11joselu/sequra-widget/README.md

 - **Modal UX**: It is currently assumed that users can interact with and dismiss the modal clicking in backdrop.
   ✅ *Improvement*: Add a clearly visible and accessible close (`×`) button inside the modal to improve user experience, especially on mobile devices or for users relying on assistive technologies.

+- **UX**: Improvement - Design a new icon for native select dropdown.